agoloncser/init-desktop/README.md

 # Desktop init scripts

-This code installs some basic tools and make some initial configuration to my desktop system.
+This code installs some basic tools and make some initial configuration to my desktop systems.

 Supports: